mrpdaemon/encfs-java/README.md

     $ java -classpath ${PROJECT_ROOT}/target/classes EncFSShell /path/to/an/encfs/volume

-For using the library from another project, include the .JAR file in your classpath and import the org.mrpdaemon.encfs.sec package.
-For API documentation, you can generate JavaDoc's using Maven:
+For using the library from another project, include the .JAR file in your classpath and import the org.mrpdaemon.encfs.sec package.s

-    $ mvn javadoc:javadoc

-Which will place your documentation in ${PROJECT_ROOT}/target/site/apidocs/

 ## API Documentation

 For API documentation, see:

 http://mrpdaemon.github.com/encfs-java/apidocs/index.html

+To test your own comment changes, generate up-to-date docs using Maven:

+    $ mvn javadoc:javadoc

+Which will place your documentation in ${PROJECT_ROOT}/target/site/apidocs/

 ## Common issues